jeffmasty/JudahZone/README.md

 Using TarsosDSP (https://github.com/JorenSix/TarsosDSP) for a guitar tuner.

 ## Build
-Built with Maven and Lombok.
+Built with Lombok and Maven.

 ## Running
 You need to have Jack up and running.
 This project uses the "a2jmidid -e" ALSA midi bindings along with Jack.
-This project uses FluidSynth (with the fluid soundfount) and the Carla plugin host.
+This project uses FluidSynth (with the fluid soundfount), the Carla plugin host as well as DragonFly reverb and Calf Lv2 plugins.

 This project is hardcoded to connect to the author's instrument ports.
 Fiddle around with the Channels class to get your particular system up and running.